 Puerto Princesa Underground River

-Read more about the New 7 Wonders here.
+Read more about the New 7 Wonders of Nature on the official website.